Thanhoanh/Vistral-V/README.md

 Pretrain dataset includes image-text data pairs with requirements to describe the image with high quality caption.

+You can refer to instructions from LLaVA to create more custom datasets [here](./docs/Data.md).

 ```bash
 python data/create_dataset_images.py --local-dir <IMAGE DIR> --stage pretrain